-- o No payment or payment in kind can be made if you stay with family/friends - o Personal items (e.g. toiletries) - Airbnb accommodation should not be considered as a direct alternative to staying in a hotel.
+- No payment or payment in kind can be made if you stay with family/friends - o Personal items (e.g. toiletries) - Airbnb accommodation should not be considered as a direct alternative to staying in a hotel.
 The University does not recommend the use of Airbnb due to increased health and safety and security risks compared to hotel accommodation and, as such, the costs of Airbnb accommodation can only be refunded at the discretion of the department.
-Therefore, please can you obtain written approval from Sam Taylor, the Head of Administration and Finance at the DTC, prior to booking Airbnb accommodation that will subsequently be reclaimed through expenses, and attach a copy of the email from Sam to your expense claim. - DPhil (additional personal expenditure is not eligible to be reimbursed).
+Therefore, please can you obtain written approval from Sam Taylor, the Head of Administration and Finance at the DTC, prior to booking Airbnb accommodation that will subsequently be reclaimed through expenses, and attach a copy of the email from Sam to your expense claim. - The University can only reimburse 'business' costs, i.e. costs that are directly related to your DPhil (additional personal expenditure is not eligible to be reimbursed).
 For example, for travel to a conference, the University will reimburse travel out of, and returning to Oxford.
 If the conference is in another country, the flights should be from, and returning to the UK.
 However, it's possible for the start or end location of the flight to be different from the UK for personal reasons, but the University will only reimburse the equivalent cost of a return flight from the UK for the same dates of travel.
 In order for this reimbursement to be made, you must provide proof of the cost of a return flight from the UK for the same dates that you will be flying, such as a screenshot of an airline's website with all the details entered.
 The proof will need to include all the relevant information: the supplier name, to and from location, dates of travel, and price (rather than just showing the price).
 The University can then reimburse up to this equivalent amount.